michagodfrey/phrase-api-firebase/README.md

 # API for Phrase guessing game - animal idioms

+Retired project.
+I made this to learn about APIs.

 These files are hosted by Firebase for the phrase guessing game - Guess that Phrase - Animal Idioms.

 - Firebase live site: [Link](https://us-central1-guess-animal-idiom.cloudfunctions.net/app)